BACK

 Likelihood of Alabama Housing Market Crash

-Most people tuned into real estate in Alabama agree that a housing market crash is unlikely.
+Most people tuned into real estate in Alabama agree that a housing market crash is unlikely in 2026.
 As is the case for many southern cities, Alabama has many benefits that will continue to attract new homeowners to the area, including low cost of living, low unemployment, and favorable tax policies.
 The state’s overall affordability and revitalized housing market means conditions are likely to remain positive into 2024.

 Forecast for The U.S. Housing Market